xt1/Help/Introduction/COM to NetServer API Migration/Searching Examples/Search on Phone Number Using NetServer Data.md

-Date: 2016-05-10
-SortOrder: 55
+<properties date="2016-05-10"
+SortOrder="55"
+/>

 The example below demonstrates how to retrieve the same results as above, only this type we will use a CustomSearch to retrieve a ContactRows object, filtered by the phone number.

 ```
 using SuperOffice;